 6. Equity investing

-Equity investing can be done through WealthDesk in a simplified manner.
-You can also choose WealthBaskets for a long term investments in the stock market.
+Investors can do equity investing through WealthDesk in a simplified manner.
+You can also choose WealthBaskets for a long term investment in the stock market.

 While equity is a profitable avenue, portfolio diversification is equally important.
 As the popular saying goes, don’t put all your eggs in one basket.
 Explore the best long term investment options and create a diversified portfolio.